Showing all 19 results

 - Loss of sensation/numbness in certain parts of the body

-- Changes in appetite (although not nearly as pronounced as THC)
+- Changes in appetite (although not nearly as strong as THC)

-People who have underlying health conditions, or who take medications daily, should be aware that there are potential interactions between CBD and other substances.
-For example, those who take seizure medications, have high blood pressure and/or high blood sugar medications, or meds to control liver disease or Parkinson’s disease should speak to their doctor prior to trying CBD.
+People who take medications daily should be aware that there could be interactions between CBD and other substances.
+Those who take medications for epilepsy, high blood pressure, and/or high blood sugar should speak to their doctor prior to trying CBD.